Decoding Dark Matter Substructure without Supervision: Network Architecture Training

 \subsection{Network Training and Performance Metrics}

-For training the supervised {\it ResNet} model we use 25,000 training and 2,500 validation images per class.
+For training supervised architectures we use $25,000$ training and $2,500$ validation images per class.
 The cross-entropy loss was minimized with the {\it Adam} optimizer in batches of 250 for 50 epochs.
 The learning rate was initialized at $1 \times 10^{-3}$ and allowed to decay at an increment of $1 \times 10^{-5}$ every epoch.
-We implement our architectures with the \texttt{PyTorch} package run on a single NVIDIA Tesla P100 GPU.
+We implement our architectures with the \texttt{PyTorch} \cite{NEURIPS2019_9015} package run on a single NVIDIA Tesla P100 GPU.
 Similarly, we use 25,000 samples with no substructure and 2,500 validation samples per class for training the unsupervised models.
 The models are implemented using the \texttt{PyTorch} package and are run on a single NVIDIA Tesla K80 GPU for 500 epochs.

+For training the AAE, the autoencoder and discriminator are trained alternatively (their parameters are not updated at the same time) but in the same iteration steps.
+The encoder's output is used as an input to the discriminator, and there is no relative importance or weighting explicitly given to the discriminator loss or MSE loss, and all gradients are calculated independently.
+The MSE loss is calculated first for updating both the encoder and the decoder parameters, then the discriminator loss is calculated for updating the discriminator parameters.
+Lastly, the entropy loss is calculated for updating the encoder parameters, i.e. regularization.

-We utilize the area under the ROC curve (AUC) as a metric for classifier performance for all our models.
-For unsupervised models the ROC values are calculated for a set threshold of the reconstruction loss.
-Additionally, for unsupervised models we use the Wasserstein distance described below as an additional performance metric.
+We utilize the area under the ROC curve (AUC) as a metric for classifier performance.
+For unsupervised models, the ROC values are calculated for a set threshold of the reconstruction loss.
+In calculating the ROC, true and false positives are determined based on the \textit{known} label of the input.
+For example, an image with no substructure (substructure) will be counted as a false negative (true negative) if its loss is above the threshold.
+We additionally use the Wasserstein distance metric described below as an additional cross-check performance metric for unsupervised models.

-For unsupervised models, the {\it Wasserstein distance}, a metric defining the notion of ``distance'' between probability distributions, is a useful quantity.
+The {\it Wasserstein distance}, a metric defining the notion of ``distance'' between probability distributions, is briefly described below.
 For a metric space $M$ there exists $X \sim P$ and $Y \sim Q$, for $X, Y \in \mathbb{R}^d$, with probability densities $p$, $q$.
 The p$^{\rm th}$-Wasserstein distance is given by,

 for $p \geq 1$, where the infimum is taken over the space of all joint measures $J$ on $M \times M$ denoted by $\mathcal{J}(P,Q)$.
 The special case of $p = 1$ corresponds to the well known {\it Earth Mover distance}.
 We can write Equation~\ref{Wp} down in a form that is useful for empirical data,